LiteCache: A Query Similarity-Driven, GPU-Centric KVCache Subsystem for Efficient LLM Inference: Cache Algorithm Design

-The proposed cache policy may encounter some hard-to-reuse heads.
-For example, if a KV head exhibits high importance but low cosine similarity, according to Equation (\ref{Equation:cache_design:thresholds1}) - (\ref{Equation:cache_design:thresholds3}), it typically leads to a strict high reuse threshold and low cache hit rate.
-To address such heads, firstly, we try to use the \textit{speculative sparse prefetching} technique described in Section~\ref{Sec:background:kvoffloading} to enable the PCIe transfer of cache-missed KV heads to be overlapped by GPU computation.
-However, due to the low PCIe bandwidth, the transfer latency can only be partially overlapped.
-To further eliminate the transfer overhead, we propose \textit{persist caching}, which retains the full KVCache of unprefetchable hard-to-reuse heads in GPU HBM.
+The proposed cache policy may encounter some hard-to-reuse heads that involve low hit rates.
+For such heads, the KVCache in HBM needs to be frequently updated, which will affect the overall efficiency.
+To tackle this issue, we propose \textit{resident caching}, which retains the full KVCache of the hard-to-reuse heads in GPU HBM.
 Before detailing this technique, we need to first quantify the \textit{reuse difficulty} of the KV heads:

-\textbf{Quantifying reuse difficulty.} We define the reuse difficulty of a KV head, denoted by $D_i$, as

-where $\tau_i$ is the similarity threshold of this KV head and $\hat{s}_i$ is its offline profiled average cosine similarity, which is evaluated on adjacent query pairs generated by tens of random sequences. $\epsilon > 0$ is an error tolerance margin.
+\textbf{Quantifying reuse difficulty.} We define the reuse difficulty of a KV head, denoted by $D_i$, as $D_i = \tau_i - (\hat{s}_i - \epsilon)$, where $\tau_i$ is the similarity threshold of this KV head and $\hat{s}_i$ is its offline profiled average cosine similarity, which is evaluated on adjacent query pairs generated by tens of random sequences. $\epsilon > 0$ is an error tolerance margin.

-\textbf{Persistent caching.} We select heads with high $D_i$ and retain their full KVCache in GPU HBM.
+\textbf{Resident caching.} We select heads with highest $D_i$ which should be most hard-to-reuse and retain their full KVCache in GPU HBM.
 This is feasible because the memory size of our cache data buffer equals the \topk KV data size (e.g., only 10\% of the total KVCache), leaving substantial free capacity in GPU HBM.
-In practice, for each layer, we compute $N_p$, the number of prefetchable heads, by

-where $B_{PCIe}$ is the peak PCIe bandwidth, $\text{mem}_{head}$ is the size of \topk KV data of a single head, and $T_{comp}$ is the per-layer GPU computation latency.
-Given the maximum token number during decoding (configured by the user), we profile $T_{comp}$ through a single system pre-run.
-Then, we calculate the number of HBM-persistent heads for each layer by

-where $N_d^l$ denotes the number of heads with $D^i > 0$ for layer $l$.
-Specially, following~\cite{lee2024infinigen}, we retain all the KV heads of the first layer in HBM since they cannot be prefetched.
-In addition, if the HBM budget is insufficient, we prioritize the heads with the highest $D_i$ to maximize the performance gains from persistent caching.
+In practice, we will set a moderate number of heads with resident caching, according to the specific remaining HBM capacity.